310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 Yup.
 Of course, we’ll ensure full backup for Sengoku while doing our job.
 I would like to think that even though we’re physically far apart, our hearts are always one and the same.
 {% endbubble %}

+{% bubble Chiaki frown %}
+Takamine is still prioritizing his personal work as we speak, though…
-{% img /img/es/eventstory/supervillain/darkstarch5_2.jpg %}
+{% endbubble %}

 {% bubble Chiaki serious %}
-Takamine is still prioritizing his personal work as we speak, though…

 But, well… I suppose he can’t boycott the work he had already agreed to do, so there isn’t much we can do about it.

 Takamine used to have no motivation, but now he works hard on his jobs no matter the reason.
 Personally, I refuse to oppose that.